 In the middle of a long rehearsal when I just couldn’t seem to get it right.

 On gorgeous spring days when I was stuck inside for 8 hours of class and rehearsal.

 When I had to give up outings with friends, school events, parties, and the trappings of a “normal” teenage life.

-In college as I watched my my non-dance friends skipped class to sleep in.
+In college as I watched my non-dance friends skip class to sleep in.

 Dance training requires intense determination, sacrifice, and plain old hard work.
 There are times when even the most devoted students can feel overwhelmed by the demands that come along with the serious study of dance.
 But let’s make it our mission as their teachers to help them remember what a tremendous blessing it is.
 Not everyone finds what they love at an early age, and fewer still are able to pursue that passion.
 When we ourselves are tempted focus on our burdens, or when we sense our students adopting that mindset, let’s instead work together to try our best to see them as the blessings they are!

 Visit my Resources page for tools that support a holistic teaching and creative practice.
 Keep in touch by signing up for my quarterly newsletter, or join me on Facebook at The Holistic Dance Teacher.